Can Dogs Eat Ice Cubes?

 Ice cubes and other hard objects that cannot be indented with a fingernail are known causes of tooth breakage in dogs.
 The larger and firmer the ice cube, the more likely a tooth fracture is.

 Chewing on anything hard on a regular basis can also cause significant wear on tooth enamel.
-She suggests using smaller cubes or shavings and giving ice in moderation to avoid these problems.
+Chewing anything hard on a regular basis can significantly wear down tooth enamel.
+Smaller ice cubes or shavings can help protect your teeth.

 Crushed ice pellets are preferred over ice cubes by pet nutritionists and veterinarians.
 Aggressive ice cube chewing can increase the risk of tooth damage.